Congratulations on succsessful completion of the Bar examination!

 - Upon notice by the State Bar of Nevada of your assigned mentor, contact your mentor and set up a schedule for regular meetings.

 - Track your progress toward completion of the Program manually on your TIP Mentoring Plan.
 When you are finished, enter your completed Plan online by clicking here.
-This online tracking form must be completed as verification of completed mandatory and elective Program elements.
+When your entries are submitted, you will be redirected to a short online Exit Evaluation that must be completed.
+The Mentoring Plan and Exit Evaluation must be submitted as verification you have completed the mandatory and elective Program elements.

-- Upon completion of the Program, you will be asked to remit the Program fee ($350).
+- Upon completion of the Program, you must remit the Program fee ($350).
 Click here to remit payment.

 - A report will be generated with the entries you made on your online tracking form and will be sent to your assigned mentor.
-Upon confirmation by the mentor, you will be issued a Certificate of Completion.
+Upon confirmation by the mentor and payment of your TIP fee, you will be issued a Certificate of Completion.
 Congratulations!

 Deferrals and Exemptions